lgraff/lgraff-12704_Final_Project/index.md

 # Hi-Tech Basil

 ## Introduction
+In this project, we describe how to set up a sensing and data broadcasting system for any homegrown plant.
+The data is captured by the Raspberry Pi and sensors, and made available through twitter, an IoT platform, and a .csv file, for people to use.
+If enough people do the same, we would then be able to have a very useful database to find the optimal ranges for all the factors that promote growth of plants.
 ## Motivation
 Growing plants indoors requires attention to a variety of environmental factors, including temperature, humidity, light, and soil moisture levels.
 Regulation of these parameters can be difficult, especially when there is sparse data concerning ideal growing conditions for individual plants.
-Specifically for the basil herb, a quick online search reveals several different choices than an individual may make when tuning the ambient environmental factors (*SOURCES*).
-Notably, however, these sources are primarily anecdotal; basil growers have yet to document the environmental conditions and associated growth patterns of their plant over time.
-To address these needs, we propose Hi-Tech Basil: a tweeting indoor basil plant with an associated database.
-Analyzing the hourly records of this database, in addition to visualizing photos of the plant included in live daily tweets, may provide home growers with insight that optimizes the growth of their indoor basil plant.
+Specifically for the basil herb, a quick online search will reveal several different choices that an individual may make when tuning the ambient environmental factors.
+Notably, however, most sources are primarily anecdotal; homegrowers have yet to document the environmental conditions and associated growth patterns of their plants over time.
+To address these needs, we propose Hi-Tech Basil: a tweeting indoor basil plant with an associated database, and IoT capabilities.
+Analyzing the hourly records of this database, in addition to visualizing photos of the plant included in live daily tweets, may provide home growers with insight that optimizes the growth of their indoor plants.
+## Project Sketch
+Our setup is described in Figure 1.

 ## Goals